rsgalloway/utter/README.rst

 Utter is a text-to-speech (tts) Python library that also supports multiple language translation (requires Google Translate API key).

-You can try the Heroku web app here:
+You can try the Heroku web app here (sorry, Chrome only):

 http://utter.herokuapp.com